Board of Trustees

 Anthony is an Architect and Partner at Harrison Design’s Santa Barbara office, one of seven offices worldwide specializing in high-quality architecture in a range of styles.
 He received his bachelor’s degrees from Carlton University, Ottawa, Canada, in both Architectural Studies and Art History, and a Master of Architecture degree from the University of Notre Dame.

 Devoted to historic architecture, Anthony serves as Chair on the City of Santa Barbara’s Historic Landmarks Commission and is the President of the Board for the Santa Barbara Trust for Historic Preservation.
 He is active in a range of programs that promote the understanding and appreciation of architecture within Santa Barbara.
-Anthony has provided pro bono architectural services over the last several years on several Lotusland projects and currently Chairs the Lotusland Building & Grounds committee.
+Anthony has provided invaluable pro bono architectural services over the last several years on several Lotusland projects and currently Chairs the Lotusland Building & Grounds committee.

 Connie is a 6th-generation Texan from Dallas.
 She and her husband, John, bought a home in Santa Barbara in 1999 and divide their time between Dallas and Santa Barbara.
 Connie has served on many boards and committees for years in Dallas, but Lotusland is her first in Santa Barbara.
-She was also on the Girls Inc. board and 100 luncheon committee.
+She was also on the Girls Inc. board and 100 Luncheon Committee.
 Although she and John have their roots in Dallas where John is involved in real estate development, their plan is to be in Santa Barbara full-time.
-Connie says that after discovering Lotusland, they were hooked and now choose to support the garden as one of their major loves in Santa Barbara.
+Connie says that after discovering Lotusland, they were smitten and now choose to support the garden as one of their major loves in Santa Barbara.
 Connie and John are Lotus Society members and have been members and supporters of Lotusland since 2000.

 Mark Schmidt recently retired as the Director of Finance and Operations at Crane Country Day School.
 Prior to his experience working as an independent school administrator, Mark was the CEO and a founder of Ledge Energy Group, a physical energy trading firm focused on trading and marketing refined products primarily in the Caribbean and Latin American markets.
-Before working at Ledge Energy Group, Mark had a long career in the investment business as a founder and portfolio manager of various partnerships.
+Before working at Ledge Energy Group, Mark has a long career in the investment business as a founder and portfolio manager of various partnerships.
 He has also been active as a volunteer in various service organizations particularly those focused on affordable housing and community engagement.
-Mark has had a long-standing interest in horticulture and sustainability, which he developed in his younger years while working in various roles on farms and with forest managers in New England.
+Mark has had a long-standing interest in horticulture and sustainability, which he developed early in his career while working in various roles on farms and with forest managers in New England.
 His interest was further developed when he and his wife purchased an abandoned farm in Vermont and, over several years, restored the land to its original condition.

 Wendy Schmidt is a philanthropist and investor who has spent nearly two decades creating innovative non-profit organizations to work with communities around the world for clean, renewable energy, resilient food systems, healthy oceans, and the protection of human rights.
 The critical interconnections between human activity, the land we live on, and the ocean we depend upon are the central drivers of Wendy’s philanthropic work.
 Wendy serves as president of The Schmidt Family Foundation, which she founded with her husband Eric.
 They also founded Schmidt Ocean Institute and Schmidt Futures.